Adversarial Policies: Attacking Deep Reinforcement Learning: Understanding Adversarial Policies

 \subsection{Dimensionality}

-It is well-established that classifiers are more vulnerable to adversarial examples on high-dimensional inputs~\parencite{gilmer:2018spheres,khoury:2018,shafahi:2019}.
-We hypothesize that a similar result is true for adversarial policies: the greater the dimensionality of the component $P$ of the observation space under control of the adversary, the more vulnerable the victim is to attack.
-In the environments by \textcite{bansal:2018}, the component $P$ is the position of the adversary's joints.

-We test our hypothesis in the Sumo environment, keeping the task the same but varying whether the agents are Ants (quadrupedal robots) or Humanoids.
-The results in Figures~\ref{fig:score-heatmap:sumohumans} and~\ref{fig:score-heatmap:sumoants} support the hypothesis: the win rate in the lower dimensional \textit{Sumo Ants} ($\dim P = 15$) environment is much lower than in the higher dimensional \textit{Sumo Humans} ($\dim P = 24$) environment.
-Specifically, in \textit{Sumo Humans} we obtain a win rate of 87\% against victim 1, 63\% against victim 2 and 44\% against victim 3.
-By contrast, in \textit{Sumo Ants} we obtain a win rate of at most 12\%.
+A variety of work has concluded that classifiers are more vulnerable to adversarial examples on high-dimensional inputs~\parencite{gilmer:2018spheres,khoury:2018,shafahi:2019}.
+We hypothesize a similar result for RL policies: the greater the dimensionality of the component $P$ of the observation space under control of the adversary, the more vulnerable the victim is to attack.
+We test this hypothesis in the Sumo environment, varying whether the agents are Ants or Humanoids.
+The results in Figures~\ref{fig:score-heatmap:sumohumans} and~\ref{fig:score-heatmap:sumoants} support the hypothesis.
+The adversary has a much lower win-rate in the low-dimensional \textit{Sumo Ants} ($\dim P = 15$) environment than in the higher dimensional \textit{Sumo Humans} ($\dim P = 24$) environment, where $P$ is the position of the adversary's joints.